Qytera-Gmbh/CloudThrash/README.md

 2. **Run the GUI**

     Execute `run.sh` in the root to open the GUI.
-It should be self explanatory.
+It should be self explanatory with tooltips and stuff.

     <img src="docs/screenshot.png" alt="Screenshot" width="500" />